 The VCI_READ_COMMAND (resp.
 VCI_WRITE_COMMAND) is used to send a VCI read (resp. write) packet command.
 The VCI_LINKED_READ_COMMAND and VCI_STORE_CONDITIONAL_COMMAND are used to implement atomic operations.
 The latter 3 values are not directly related to VCI but rather to the PDES simulation algorithm.
 The TLMT_NULL_MESSAGE value is used whenever an initiator needs to send its local time to the rest of the platform for synchronization purpose.
 The TLMT_ACTIVE and TLMT_INACTIVE values are used to inform the interconnect that the corresponding initiator must be taken into account in the temporal filtering or not.
-A programmable component such as a DMA controller, until it has been programmed and launched should not participate in the PDES time filtering.
+For example, a programmable DMA controller should not participate in the PDES temporal filtering until it has been programmed and launched.
 At the beginning of the simulation, all the initiators send at least one synchronization message.